WebDevBooster/pm-booster/README.md

 # PM Booster
-PM Booster (Project Management Booster) is an agile project management application for web development agencies as well as creative agencies and marketing agencies with in-house web and mobile app development teams.
+PM Booster is product/project* management application for agile
+software, web development and mobile app development teams.

 It allows you to...
-* manage projects easier and faster
+* manage products/projects* easier and faster
 * track and resolve bugs quickly
 * respond to security issue tickets with greater attention
 * prioritize, document and follow up on feature requests